TahaMunir2/RISC-V-RV32IM-FPGA/book.md

 Again, this is a purely combinational, single-cycle implementation.
 In a real design you would normally use a multi-cycle divider for timing reasons, but for this coursework the emphasis is correctness and simplicity.

-## 3. Control‑Path Changes for M Instructions
+## 3. Control Path Changes for M Instructions

 To support RV32M, the control unit (`control.sv`) was extended in two ways: